Snownee/Lychee/docs/recipe.md

 Event when a player uses item on a block.

+Currently, interaction with fluid blocks is not supported.

 Default behavior: Item is consumed.

 This recipe type is not [repeatable](concepts.md#repeatability).